mauricelambert/WebScripts/docs/index.md

 [![Containers](https://img.shields.io/badge/containers-docker-orange)](https://github.com/mauricelambert/WebScriptsContainers)

 ## Description

-This tool run scripts and display the result in a Web Interface.
+This tool run scripts and display the result in a Web Interface ([a little presentation is available here](https://www.slideshare.net/MauriceLambert1/webscripts-server) and on my [github.io](https://mauricelambert.github.io/info/python/code/WebScripts/WebScripts.pdf)).

 ## Goals

 Create a safe, secure and easy way to share console scripts and scripting environnments with your team or people without IT knowledge.

  - Secure